open-ag3ntx/agent-tools/command_line/prompt.md

 # Command Line Tool Guidelines

-You have access to a command execution tool that allows you to run shell commands.
+You have access to a command execution tool that allows you to run bash commands.

 ## Available Tool

-### execute_command
+### bash
-Execute a shell command and get the output.
+Execute a bash command and get the output.

 ```
-execute_command(command, working_directory?, timeout?)
+bash(command, description, timeout, run_in_background)
 ```

 - `command`: The shell command to execute (required)
-- `working_directory`: Directory to run the command in (optional, defaults to project directory)
+- `description`: Clear, concise description of what this command does in 5-10 words, in active voice.
+    Examples:
+    Input: ls
+    Output: List files in current directory

+    Input: git status
+    Output: Show working tree status

+    Input: npm install
+    Output: Install package dependencies

+    Input: mkdir foo
+    Output: Create directory 'foo'
 - `timeout`: Timeout in seconds (optional, default: 60, max: 300)
+- `run_in_background`: Set to true to run this command in the background.
+Use Returned PID to read the output later.

 **Returns**: CommandResult with stdout, stderr, return_code, and success status